 Official Host Hotel

 The Official Host Hotels of the Banff Marathon are the Fox Hotel & Suites and the Rocky Mountain Resort.
-Click here for more information about these two hotels and other great accommodation options from Banff Lodging Co.

 - The Fox Hotel & Suites was the winner of the Travellers' Choice of 2011.
 This accommodation option is conveniently located minutes from Banff Avenue and a short walk to downtown Banff.